 Cumin is one of the fundamental spices in Indian, Middle Eastern, and Mediterranean cuisine.
-Today it is has become a part of global cuisine and is widely used all over the world both for its unique flavor and health benefits.
-In India and Pakistan, it is common to lightly saute cumin seeds in oil, to release their flavors and then top off the gravy or dal with cumin seeds and flavored oil.
+Today it has become a part of global cuisine and is widely used all over the world both for its unique flavor and health benefits.
+In India and Pakistan, it is common to lightly saute cumin seeds in oil to release their flavor and then top off the gravy or dal with cumin seeds and flavored oil.
 This process is known as tadka, which literally translates to ‘tempering’.

-Besides adding a unique flavor to the curries and sauces, cumin also has numerous health benefits like:
+Besides adding a unique flavor to the curries and sauces, cumin also has numerous health benefits: